You know, 9 months is a really long time to come up with a baby name. But apparently, not long enough for me.

 My husband, along with our family and friends, would call her Presley and I would just bristle in silence.
 Although in all fairness, you really can’t blame them because that was her name.
 I pretty much just called her “the baby” or sometimes tried out names like Lila or Harper when no one was around.

 And then one day, I ever-so-casually mention to my husband, “Hey, what do you think about us changing Presley’s name?”

-And he looks at me like I am CRAZY because our daughter is 6 months-old now.
-But he knew I was crazy when he married me so isn’t this really his fault?
+And he looks at me like I have two heads because our daughter is 6 months old now.
+But he knew who I was when he married me so isn’t this really his fault?

 This kind of thing happens to everyone, right?

 I totally stole the name Summer from the now-canceled Fox TV show, “The O.C..”
 Sure, some people name their kids after famous sports stars or silver screen legends, but I personally think characters from cheesy teen dramas are more the way to go.